 In order to use native IMEs, no special configuration is needed.
 Simply enable the foreign language of your choice and use the IME normally.
 The characters will be passed to Silo’s remote browser seamlessly.

 For example, in this screenshot, Traditional Chinese has been enabled and a character has been typed into the keyboard.
-Microsoft’s IME has displayed a list of possible characters:
+Microsoft’s IME displays a list of possible characters:

-Next a character is selected and it’s inserted into the Search field:
+Next, a character is selected and inserted into the Search field: